chriscarreau/GameFrameworkJS/README.md

-Framework Project for Javascript Games

 ### Description

-GameFrameworkJS is a JavaScript file.
-The file is intended for personal use and will be a good base to start a platformer game.
+GameFrameworkJS is a framework project for JavaScript Games.
+The JavaScript File is intended for personal use and will be a good base to start a platformer game.

 ### System